 This body of work will explore common rituals like keeping holiday homes or tending to a grave.
-These rituals shape our ideas of identity and belonging.
-I am interested in the spaces where these rituals happen, and how it affects our identity. and how the body needs to adjust to accommodate for these.
+I am interested in the spaces where these rituals happen, and how it affects our identity and how the body needs to adjust to accommodate for these.
 As people, no matter where we are from, we are united by a ritual even if are not together.
-Slow room explore boredom and ordinariness, not dreary, not beautiful, but kind of normal, boring, everyday things, and their place in extraordinary places like prisons.
-It questions ideas of censorship, particularly self-censorship, the meaning of belonging.

 Public office, Limerick, Ireland, ca. 2012

 In Russia in the 1990’s there was an advertisement on Tv of Tide detergent.
 The storyline went so that there were two kids sitting on the staircase of an apartment block building.
 Apparently, they were told to leave the house and their mother is “boiling”- washing clothes in a large pan of boiling water, heated on a kitchen stove.
 “Boiling” is a well-known practice that bleaches the clothes and returns them their whiteness.
 I still use this method of doing laundry in my home in Finland regularly.
 So it goes on - a man appears on the staircase and he is holding a box of Tide.
 He is there to demonstrate to the mother that it is possible to achieve this pure whiteness by simply washin the garments in the right detergent.
 The tagline goes as follows: “Are you still boiling?
 Then we are coming to you”.